Interim University Provost and

 - PhD, University of Michigan (Slavic Languages and Literatures)

 - MA, University of Michigan (Slavic Languages and Literatures)

 - MA, Yale University, Russian and East European Studies

 - BA, Yale University, Russian and East European Studies

-Dean Rifkin’s academic career began at the University of Wisconsin-Madison, where he served on the faculty of the Department of Slavic Languages and Literatures for 15 years.
+Interim Provost Rifkin’s academic career began at the University of Wisconsin-Madison, where he served on the faculty of the Department of Slavic Languages and Literatures for 15 years.
 Before joining Fairleigh Dickinson University as a Professor and Dean of the Maxwell Becton College of Arts and Sciences, he held academic leadership positions at Temple University, The College of New Jersey, Ithaca College, and Hofstra University.
 In these roles, he has worked with colleagues to develop new programs to expand student participation in transformative learning experiences (community-engaged learning, internships, study abroad, and undergraduate research).

-Dean Rifkin is originally from Bergen County, New Jersey, and Rockland County, New York.
+Interim Provost Rifkin is originally from Bergen County, New Jersey, and Rockland County, New York.
 He and his wife have two grown children, both of whom hold liberal arts degrees.
 In his spare time, Rifkin enjoys science fiction (a Star Trek fan from the debut of the original series).
 He dreams of one day getting another golden retriever.